Skip to content

 The Forehand Press Slot

 This position is magic on the forehand.
-I call it “the press slot,” because it’s the moment your stroke’s final powerful muscle group – the chest – engages to press the your racket through...
+I call it “the press slot,” because it’s the moment your stroke’s final powerful muscle group – the chest – becomes the primary driver of your swing,...

 Continue reading